Unless otherwise required by law, this district does not accept nonresident students. A nonresident

 student shall be defined as a student who does not meet the requirements to be a resident student of

-the Farmington R-7 School District, as defined in Board policies and the law.
+the School District of the City of St. Charles, as defined in Board policies and the law.
+Nonresident

-Nonresident students admitted pursuant to the following exceptions or as otherwise mandated by law
+students admitted pursuant to the following exceptions or as otherwise mandated by law will not be

 1. The following nonresident students will be admitted and are exempt from complete or partial